cwmccurdy/quantumGrid/docs/examples.rst

 Modifying Scripts
 -----------------

 The actual names of these two example scripts are ECS_FEMDVR_diatomic_time_indep_vibration_H2.py and ECS_FEMDVR_diatomic_time_dep_vibration_H2.py.
-If quantumgrid was installed using the conda instruction then the scripts should be in :italic:`/Anaconda/envs/YOUR_ENVIRONMENT_NAME/lib/python3.7/site-packages/quantumgrid`.
+If you downloaded the source package from github, then these examples are in the examples directory.
+If quantumgrid was installed using the conda instruction then the scripts should be in :italic:`/Anaconda/envs/YOUR_ENVIRONMENT_NAME/lib/python3.7/site-packages/quantumgrid_examples`.
 If you are in a Unix environment then you can simply find them with the following command:

 .. code-block:: console

     $ locate ECS_FEMDVR_diatomic_time_dep_vibration_H2

-Once found you can modify your script however you like!
+At any rate, once found you can modify your script however you like!

 References
 ----------